buildkite/docs/pages/pipelines/managing_log_output.md

 By default, build logs are stored in encrypted form in Buildkite's managed Amazon S3 buckets, but you can instead store the archived build logs in your private AWS S3 bucket.

 >📘
-> This feature is only available to customers on the Buildkite <a href="https://buildkite.com/pricing">Enterprise</a> plan.
+> This feature is only available to customers on the Buildkite <a href="https://buildkite.com/pricing">Enterprise</a> plan and is applied at organisation level.
+Enterprise customers with multiple organisations need to send a list to which organisation to enable this feature.

 To set up a private build log archive storage: